yunus/spark-ai-companion/README.md

 For the Dataproc related tooling, you need to give IAM rights to the service account of the AI agent.

 ~![architecture](architecture.png)

+# How to Demo (For Googlers)
+The demo application is live in [demos](https://cloud-demo-hub.corp.google.com/demo/1463) page.
+Current [instructions](https://docs.google.com/spreadsheets/d/1y3ZBCgio05DUl--Vd_z-ORiv3JyVp_8gxTYPVBYqGOo/edit?gid=0#gid=0) for the AI agent is to debug a Dataproc Spark and Composer.
+Reach out to us to add new cases.
+It is super easy to add new instructions.

+**Finding logs:** A case that we see in many customers is that it is confusing to find the executor logs of Spark Jobs.
+While you can see the driver log jobs in the Dataproc Jobs UI, executor logs are in Cloud Logging.
+AI agent guides the user to find the logs.
+Ask the AI agent where to find Dataproc Spark executor logs, then it takes you to Cloud logging.
+If you already have a job with logs, then it is better.
+It shows you which fields to filter to find the logs.

+**Finding Dataproc Spark UI:** Spark UI is the best interface to debug an application.
+Many users are not aware of its existence and they don't know where to find it.
+AI agent can help them to figure that out.
+Ask the AI agent where to find the Spark UI and it will guide you to it.